sqorn/sqorn/docs/docs/tutorial.md

   args: [] }
 ```

-You can pass `.return` an object whose keys are output names and whose values are expressions.
+You can pass `.return` an object whose keys are *aliases* and whose values are output *expressions*.

 Expressions can be strings.